 No, BriefCam does not have any issues if the server(s) are joined to a domain.

 BriefCam can create either a Basic Custom Dashboard, which includes up to 6 widgets for video sources only, or can create an Advanced Custom Dashboard, which includes up to 10 widgets for video sources and up to one external source.
+This service is purchased under a separate product SKU.

 You can also use the Chart Suggestions and Insight Advisor to auto-generate and prioritize relevant charts and analytics.